 EU laws limit Britain’s ability to get top talent (e.g from Kenya) as they have to give preference to the EU states.

 Under the EU, the production of a country is controlled (they may have to destroy fishing boats, and Portugal’s wine industry was destroyed by the EU).

 Britain will have to renegotiate trade deals with 28 (and maybe 32) countries, but probably has no interest in trading with 10 of them.

 Brexit debate in Nairobi

 Points against BREXIT

-- The great Winston Churchill wrote a book title “Europe Unite”.
+The great Winston Churchill wrote a book titled “Europe Unite”.

 Also see this forum, with the (then) High Commissioner from Britain to Kenya in which he discussed the relationship between the two countries.